 I won’t go now into much detail about how to find great travel deals and how to book them.
-I will soon dedicate a separate article and describe in more details this process and offer you some useful travel tips.
+I will dedicate a separate article and describe in more details this process and offer you some useful travel tips.

 South America Internal Flights

 Having the extra flights booked now, I’ve started planning the trips inside South America.
 This part was a bit challenging since usually the flights inside South America aren’t very cheap and it seems that some of the airlines are not very reliable.

 After reviewing most of the available options, reading a bunch of posts and using various flight searching tools, I’ve decided to go with LATAM.